Eschatology: Zoroastrianism

 Zoroastrian eschatology is considered one of the oldest in recorded history.
-The birth of its founder, Zoroaster, is unknown, with scholarly dates ranging from sixth century BCE to 5,500 years earlier.
+The birth of its founder, Zoroaster, is unknown, with scholarly dates ranging from 500 BCE to 1,500 BCE.
 Pliny the Elder even suggests there were two Zoroasters.
 However, with beliefs paralleling and possibly predating the framework of the major Abrahamic faiths, a fully developed concept of the end of the world was not established in Zoroastrianism until 500 BCE.
 The Bahman Yasht describes:

 At the end of thy tenth hundredth winter, the sun is more unseen and more spotted; the year, month, and day are shorter; and the earth is more barren; and the crop will not yield the seed.
 And men become more deceitful and more given to vile practices.
 They will have no gratitude.
 Honorable wealth will proceed to those of perverted faith.
 And a dark cloud makes the whole sky night, and it will rain more noxious creatures than water.

-A Manichaean battle between the righteous and wicked will be followed by the Frashokereti.
+A battle between the righteous and wicked will be followed by the Frashokereti.
 On earth, the Saoshyant will arrive as the final savior of mankind, and bring about the resurrection of the dead.
 The yazatas Airyaman and Atar will melt the metal in the hills and mountains, which will flow as lava across the earth and all mankind, both the living and resurrected, will be required to wade through it.
 Ashavan will pass through the molten river as if it were warm milk, but the sinful will burn.
 It will then flow down to hell, where it will annihilate Angra Mainyu and the last vestiges of wickedness.

 The righteous will partake of the parahaoma, which will confer immortality upon them.
 Humanity will become like the Amesha Spentas, living without food, hunger, thirst, weapons or injury.
 Bodies will become so light as to cast no shadow.
 All humanity will speak a single language, and belong to a single nation with no borders.
 All will share a single purpose and goal, joining with Ahura Mazda for a perpetual and divine exaltation.